crispynoodlesoup/AERO-2021/README.md

 <h3>Tip for Exploration</h3>

-The bulk of our original code is in TeamCode/src/main/java/org/firstinspires/ftc/teamcode <br>
+The bulk of our original code is in

+    TeamCode/src/main/java/org/firstinspires/ftc/teamcode

 There you will find all of our custom OpModes and utilities

+For FTC samples, look at

+    FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller/external/samples/

 <h1>Resources:</h1>